Old wisdom, new look.

 The title De la démocratie en Amérique serves as a reminder that the book was not written for us, but about us.
 The value of the book for Americans lies in Tocqueville’s balanced and critical outsider view.

-Custom letters
+Custom letters and Manicules

 Simple, custom sans-serif letterforms decorated with a simple border, inspired by the boldness of mid-19th century typefaces.